sabrinafowler/sabrinafowler.github.io/_pages/research.md

 I have been working on developing my skills with various commutative algebra and algebraic geometry tools such as symbolic powers of ideals, Gröbner bases, and sheaf theory.
 I hope to use these tools to solve problems in areas such as mathematical neuroscience and topological data analysis.

 My current research questions include
-> What can be learned about a neural code by computing the multigraded Betti numbers of the corresponding polarized neural ideal via Hochster's Formula?
+> What can be learned about a neural code by computing the multigraded Betti numbers of the corresponding polarized neural ideal?

-> Can we translate Hochster's formula to compute Betti numbers by using combinatorial properties of the neural code?

-> How can we connect Stanley-Reisner ideals and neural ideals to neural network architectures?
+> How can we connect neural ideals to neural network architectures?

 ### Seminars Attended
 I am currently regularly attending the following seminars at University of Nebraska-Lincoln